Today I want to open your eyes to some big fitness industry fails that may or may not be affecting your journey to health.

 5 Fitness Industry Fails You Need to Know About

 The fitness industry has a way of making things look sexy…or all happy and cute.
 But we all know that’s not what working out looks like.
 And that’s definitely not what fitness should be about.
 The fitness industry uses sex appeal and makes it all about looking great – but there’s so much more to being healthy!
 Fitness is about feeling good inside and out – looking great is just a perk.
 But you never see companies advertise their products with words or pictures that say, “Do this and you’ll feel great inside!”
 Nope, they say, “Want to look sexy?
 Take this!”
 Get my drift?
 The fitness industry has a tendency to be extremely superficial.
 We all want to look great but the fitness industry has turned that into our biggest motivator.

 It should be about being healthy and strong!
 That’s why in my home workout program, Restore The Core, I’m focused on strengthening your most-critical muscles!
 This will help you make a return from a break in exercise strong and protected from injury.
-You can get 15% with code STRONGER18 if you want to give it a try!

 2. They fund their own research (sometimes).